RobseK101/RwiUnity/README.md

 The WorldManager script can be thought of as a quick template script to get the loader running with *something*.
 You *will* have to modify to get it running yourself as I do not supply any game data and some of the filepaths that it uses are not publicly exposed.
-At this point I do not see this as a problem though as it is very much an experimental proof of concept to show that the DLL and the managed/native interface are actually working as intended.
+At this point I do not see this as a problem, though, as it is very much an experimental proof of concept to show that the DLL and the managed/native interface are actually working as intended.

 # Showcase